un1t/django-replicated2/README.md

 2. In settings.py configure your master and slave databases in a standard way:

+        from django_replicated.settings import *

-        DATABASES {
+        DATABASES = {
             'default': {
                 # ENGINE, HOST, etc.
             },
             'slave1': {
                 # ENGINE, HOST, etc.
+                'TEST_MIRROR': 'default',
             },
             'slave2': {
                 # ENGINE, HOST, etc.
+                'TEST_MIRROR': 'default',
             },
         }

-3. Teach django_replicated which databases are slaves:

-        DATABASE_SLAVES = ['slave1', 'slave2']

     The 'default' database is always treated as master.

-4. Configure a replication router:
+3. Configure a replication router:

         DATABASE_ROUTERS = ['django_replicated.ReplicationRouter']

-5. Configure timeout to exclude a database from the available list after an unsuccessful ping:
+4. Configure timeout to exclude a database from the available list after an unsuccessful ping:

-        DATABASE_DOWNTIME = 20
+        DATABASES_DOWNTIME = 20

     The default downtime value is 60 seconds.